 Using White Wine in Risotto

 • Also the wine is perfect for deglazing, by adding wine after sautéing the onions and toasting the rice helps to deglaze the pan, lifting any flavorful bits stuck to the bottom.
-This process ensures that these flavors are incorporated into the dish, adding to its richness.
+This process ensures that these flavors are incorporated into the dish, adding richness.

 • The acidity in the wine also helps in breaking down the starches in the rice, contributing to the creamy texture that is characteristic of a good risotto.